Graphs with unique Grundy dominating sets: Introduction

-In the next section, we establish the notation, present main definitions and preliminary results on Grundy domination and zero forcing.
-In Section~\ref{sec:ZF}, we first prove that the unique zero forcing graphs are only the empty graphs, and then concentrate on the iso-unique zero-forcing forests.
-We prove a characterization of these forests by using the concept of path cover of a forest; the result also leads to a quadratic algorithm for recognizing iso-unique zero forcing forests.
-Then, in Section~\ref{sec:GD}, we investigate unique Grundy domination graphs and again prove that only empty graphs have this property.
-In addition, we characterize the iso-unique Grundy domination graphs as the graphs in which each connected component is a complete graph.
+The paper is organized as follows.
+Each section is devoted to (iso-)uniqueness of one of the four Grundy domination concepts.
+As it turns out, the approaches to their investigations are quite different, which reflects their specific properties.
+In Section~\ref{sec:GD}, we investigate unique Grundy domination graphs and prove that trivial graph is the only connected graph having this property.
+In addition, we show that complete graphs are the only connected iso-unique Grundy domination graphs.
+In Section~\ref{sec:ZF}, we concentrate just on a weaker uniqueness condition, as the characterization of unique $Z$-Grundy domination graphs follows from~\cite{Barioli-2010}.
+We present a characterization of iso-unique zero-forcing trees by using the concept of path cover of a tree; the result also leads to a polynomial (quadratic) algorithm for recognizing iso-unique zero forcing trees.
 The study of uniqueness with respect to Grundy total domination, in Section~\ref{sec:TGD}, is again more involved.
 The unique Grundy total domination graphs are characterized by using a characterization from~\cite{bhr-2016} of the graphs whose Grundy total domination number equals their order.
-Moreover, we characterize the iso-unique Grundy total domination forests, and present a linear algorithm for recognition of these forests.
+Moreover, we characterize the iso-unique Grundy total domination trees, and present a linear-time algorithm for recognition of these trees.
 Section~\ref{sec:LGD} is concerned with the fourth version of Grundy domination, the so-called L-Grundy domination, where we again characterize all graphs that have a unique extremal set for this invariant.
-In addition, it turns out that all forests are iso-unique L-Grundy domination graphs.
+In addition, it turns out that all trees are iso-unique L-Grundy domination graphs.